 There is a large array of mouse traps available.
 From the classic spring-loaded traps to sticky glue traps (please don’t use these).
-Humane mouse traps (as mentioned above) are preferred by many, as they don’t harm the mouse and they also have a good success rate.
+Humane mouse traps (as mentioned above) are preferred by many, as they don’t harm the mouse and also have a success rate.

 And as we’ve learned, mice are smart – but not too smart!

 Are mice smart enough to avoid traps?
 Yes and no. No, they do not know these are traps, but they may avoid them if the trap is new or contains a scent from you, a dead mouse, or a predator.

 That doesn’t mean you will not be able to catch mice with a new trap.
 It just means it may take a bit longer.
 I mentioned before in this post patience is key when trying to catch mice.
 If you use the correct bait and place the traps in the right places, you will catch them.

 Pest control isn’t easy, but once you know the basics, you can do it yourself.